codeship/documentation/_general/integrations/appranix.md

 ### Prerequisites

-After adding `appranix.sh` to your project repository add the following environment variables to your Codeship project, for more info read [Environment Variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %})
+After adding `appranix.sh` to your project repository along with `codeship-services.yml` and `codeship-steps.yml` files add the following environment variables to your `codeship-services.yml` file.
+You can also encrypt the environment variables, for more info read [Environment Variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}).

 - `USER` - Username of your Appranix account
 - `PASSWORD` - Password of your Appranix account